-This Code does not prohibit hosting media or government representatives at meals, cocktails or news functions and special events that are occasions for the exchange . of news information or views, or the furtherance of understanding, which is part of the public relations functions.
-Nor does it prohibit the bona fide press event or tour when media or government representatives are given the opportunity for an on-the-spot viewing of a newsworthy product, process or event in which the media or government representatives have a legitimate interest.
+This Code paragraph does not prohibit hosting media or government representatives at meals, cocktails, or news functions and special events that are occasions for the exchange of news, information or views, or the furtherance of understanding, which is part of the public relation function.
+Nor does it prohibit the bona fide press event or tour when media or government representative are given the opportunity for an on-the spot viewing of a newsworthy product, process, or event in which the media or government representatives have a legitimate interest.
 What is customary or reasonable hospitality has to be a matter of particular judgment in specific situations.
-In all of these cases, however, it is or should be, understood that no preferential treatment or guarantees are expected or implied and that complete independence always is left to the media or government representative.
+In all these cases, however, it is, or should be, understood that no preferential treatment or guarantees are expected or implied and that complete independence always is left to the media or government representatives.

-Sec.
-8. Public Identification. - A practitioner shall be prepared to identify publicly the name of the client or employer on whose behalf any public communication is made.

-Sec.
-9. Undisclosed Interest. - A practitioner shall not use any individual or organization professing to serve or represent an announced cause, or professing to be independent or unbiased, but actually serving another undisclosed interest.

-Sec.
-10. Guarantee of Achievement. - A practitioner shall not guarantee the achievement of specified results beyond the member's direct control.
+- SEC.
+8. Public Identification A practitioner shall be prepared to identify publicly the name of client or employer on whose behalf any public communication is made. - SEC.
+9. Undisclosed Interest A practitioner shall not use any individual or organization professing to serve or represent an announced cause, or professing to be independent or unbiased, but actually serving another undisclosed interest. - SEC.
+10. Guarantee Achievement A practitioner shall not guarantee the achievement of specified results beyond the member's direct control.

-Sec.
-11. Conflicting Interests. -A practitioner shall not represent conflicting or competing interests without the express consent of those concerned, given after a full disclosure of the facts.
+SEC.
+11. Conflicting Interest - A practitioner shall not represent conflicting or competing interests without the express consent of those concerned, given after a full disclosure of the facts.

-Sec.
-12. Personal Interest. - A practitioner shall not place himself or herself in a position where the practitioner's personal interest is or may be in conflict with an obligation to an employer or client, or others, without full disclosure of such interests to all involved.

-Sec.
-13. Gifts and Other Considerations. - A practitioner shall not accept fees, commissions, gifts, or any other consideration from anyone except clients or employers for whom services are performed without their express consent, given after full disclosure of the facts.

-Sec.
-14. Damage to Professional Reputation. - A practitioner shall not intentionally damage the professional reputation or practice of another practitioner.

-Sec.
-15. Responsibility of Strict Adherence. - It is the responsibility of practitioners to abide by this Code of Professional Standards.

-Sec.
-16. Good Faith. - Practitioners shall represent clients or employers in good faith, and while partisan advocacy on behalf of a candidate or public issue may be expected, practitioners shall act in accord with the public interest and adhere to truth and accuracy and to generally accepted standards of good taste.

-Sec.
-17. Signed Material. - Practitioners shall not issue descriptive material or any advertising or publicity information or participate in the preparation or use thereof that is not signed by responsible persons or is false, misleading, or unlabeled as to its source and are obligated to use care to avoid dissemination of any such material.

-Sec.
-18. Disclosure of Remuneration. - Practitioners have an obligation to clients to disclose what remuneration beyond their fees they expect to receive as a result of their relationship, such as commissions for media advertising, printing and the like and should not accept such extra payment without their client's consent.
+- SEC.
+12. Personal Interest A practitioner shall not place himself or herself in a position where the practitioner's personal interest is or may be in conflict with an obligation to an employer or client, or others, without full disclosure of such interests to all involved. - SEC.
+13. Gifts and other considerations A practitioner shall not accept fees, commissions, gifts, or any other consideration from anyone except clients or employers for whom services are performed without their express consent, given after full disclosure of the facts. - SEC.
+14. Damage to Professional Reputation A practitioner shall not intentionally damage the professional reputation or practice of another practitioner. - SEC.
+15. Responsibility of Strict Adherence It is the responsibility of practitioners to abide by this Code of Professional Standards. - SEC.
+16. Good Faith Practitioners shall represent clients or employers in good faith, and while partisan advocacy on behalf of a candidate or public issue may be expected, practitioners shall act as an accord with the public interest and adhere to truth and accuracy and to generally accepted standards of good taste. - SEC.
+17. Signed Material Practitioners shall not issue descriptive material or any advertising or publicity information or participate in the preparation or use thereof that is not signed by responsible persons or is false, misleading, or unlabeled as to its source, and are obligated to use care to avoid dissemination of any such material. - SEC.
+18. Disclosure of Remuneration Practitioners have an obligation to clients to disclose what remuneration beyond their fees they expect to receive as a result of their relationship, such as commission for media advertising,